 Lindsay Rumohr began her dance training in her hometown of Boise, Idaho.
-She studied under the direction of Debbie Sager, Julie Stevens and Carol Fipps.
 During high school she was the captain of her high school dance team which consistently placed 1st in national competitions.
 As a senior, she competed her solo throughout the west and placed as runner up at USA Nationals.
-She continued her dance training at Hope College and earned a BA in Dance Performance & Choreography.
+She continued her dance training with a Distinguished Artist Scholarship to Hope College and earned a BA in Dance Performance & Choreography.
 She danced for 4 years with professional companies including Michigan Dance Collective.
-Lindsay has been commissioned to choreograph for dance teams, schools and studios across the country.
-She has been teaching dance for the last 15+ years at venues like studios, health clubs, public schools, and camps.
+She has been teaching dance for the last 20+ years at venues like studios, public schools, health clubs and camps.
 She is also a certified Pilates instructor.
-In her free time Lindsay loves "hanging out" with her husband Luke and their children.
+In her free time Lindsay loves "hanging out" outside with her husband Luke and their 3 children.

 Julie Rice, Principal Teacher